mishbah/Diving-into-ES2015/README.md

 ```

 In this example, the returned function has access to the `bar` variable because
 it was declared in the outer scope.
-The functioned that is returned from the
+The function that is returned from the
 `foo` function has access to all variables declared in the scope of the `foo`
 function.